RareCamp/palind/backend/README.md

 Visit [localhost:8000](http://localhost:8000) to access the site and [localhost:8000/admin](http://localhost:8000/admin) to access the admin site.

+## How to create a random dataset

+Execute command to create two CSV files that you can upload

+    docker compose exec web python manage.py create_random_dataset

 ## Install and run Terraform on AWS CloudShell

     git clone https://github.com/tfutils/tfenv.git ~/.tfenv